huafu/ember-img-manager/README.md

 You can also use this addon to avoid loading any external images on `dev` environment for example if you are used to work disconnected from internet.

+By default images are lazy loaded, which means that if they have not yet been loaded, the load will trigger only when the image will appear in the viewport.

 ## Example configuration